Avi702/PointCloudLidarReplicate/README.md

 Translated most of their functions and code from R to Python Current R functions are directly from LidarForFuel

+How to use:
+pipeline.py(for preprocessing and calculating metrics) -> plots.py(for graphs and 3d rendering) -> 2dplots.py(for spatial analysis)
 Data we used to test and analyze the overall pipeline and data analysis: NEON SERC 2022